Inhumanity (comics): Main plot

-Following the destruction of Attilan and the spread of the Terrigen Mists upon the entire face of Earth, Karnak was left mentally scarred by said events and began tearing up the upper west side of Manhattan, babbling and sobbing uncontrollably.
+Following the destruction of Attilan and the spread of Terrigen Mist across Earth, Karnak was left mentally scarred by said events and began tearing up the upper west side of Manhattan, babbling and sobbing uncontrollably.
 He had to be put in custody by the Avengers.
 In Stark Tower, Karnak explained to the Avengers what happened during their fight with Thanos and what it meant for the Inhumans.
-While he was questioning himself for the reason for Black Bolt to spread the Terrigen Mists and what would happen next, Karnak had an epiphany in which he finally saw "the fault in all things."
+While he was questioning himself for the reason for Black Bolt to spread the Terrigen Mist and what would happen next, Karnak had an epiphany in which he finally saw "the fault in all things."
 He told Medusa (who was present during his interrogation) that she needed to forget everything she thought she knew, ignore her instincts and forget the past.
 Otherwise, all would be lost.
 Following this revelation in which he stated it was too late for him to unlearn a lifetime of error, Karnak shattered the window from his containment cell and jumped out of the Stark Tower, killing himself.